AboutMobile RecipesArchivesStoreForumsMake Your Own Cookbook

 I've been meaning to do a special recipe with my favorite Lilikoi curd, and today is the day.
 My idea was to bake a lilikoi curd-swirled loaf cake - moist in the middle, sliceable, and delicious.
 You can use Randy and Donna's curd (read below), or take a shot at making your own.
 Change curds with the seasons or as you are inspired - any flavor will work with this over-the-top-moist cake foundation.

-A little history, I was lucky to run into Randy Nakamoto in the midst of all the salsas, shortbreads, and endless samples that make up the Winter Fancy Food show earlier this week.
+A little history, I was lucky to run into Randy Nakamoto in the midst of all the salsas, shortbreads, and endless samples that make up the Winter Fancy Food show taking place this week here in San Francisco.
 Randy and his wife Donna make a line of exotic fruit curds on the island of Oahu.
 Nothing beats their Lilikoi Curd with Li Hing Mui, and after being introduced to it at last year's show, I stocked up on a half-dozen jars of it at ten dollars a pop.

 Lilikoi is the Hawaiian passion fruit and it tastes as pretty as its name sounds - delicate, ever-so-slightly floral and fragrant.
 It looks like Randy and Donna use li hing mui powder (Chinese preserved plums) as an accent in their curd because you can see the minuscule little flecks dancing around the jar if you hold it right up to your eye.